 Landlords may apply on behalf of their tenants HERE.

 1. To qualify for the Gas Central Heating Grants For Tenants scheme you must rent your home from a private landlord.
 You are the applicant not your landlord, though their permission will be required for the work to be carried out.

-Only homes with an EPC rating of D, E, F or G for home owners and E, F or G for private tenants are eligible for Central Heating Grants.
+In privately rented properties, only homes with an EPC rating of E, F or G are eligible for Central Heating Grants.
 You can see the EPC rating of your home by clicking HERE for England and Wales or HERE for Scotland.